ROSSFilipov/RF.Ecom/README.md

 > -   9: Returned – The order has been returned.
 >
 > Let me know if you need details about a specific status.

+**Prompt**:

+> How many failed orders do we have in total ?

+**Response**:

+> There are a total of 12 failed orders in the system.
+If you need details about these orders or want to see more, just let me know!